-Bournemouth more than matched its Premier League visitor, particularly in the first half, but Victor Moses handed Liverpool the lead in the 26th minute with the club's first shot on target.
+Bournemouth more than matched their Premier League visitors, particularly in the first half, but Victor Moses handed Liverpool the lead in the 26th minute with their first shot on target.

 |By Jamie Dunn

-Liverpool is safely through to the FA Cup fifth round and, despite a decent performance from Championship side Bournemouth, it never really looked in doubt.
+Liverpool are safely through to the FA Cup fifth round and, despite a decent performance from Championship side Bournemouth, it never really looked in doubt.

-The home side gave a good account of itself and was tidy in possession from the start, but Victor Moses lashed in a shot which beat Lee Camp at his near post, and the strike partnership of Daniel Sturridge and Luis Suarez made the difference again as the Uruguayan released the England international for the second.
+The hosts gave a good account of themselves and were tidy in possession from the start, but Victor Moses lashed in a shot which beat Lee Camp at his near post, and the strike partnership of Daniel Sturridge and Luis Suarez made the difference again as the Uruguayan released the England international for the second.

 Brendan Rodgers, meanwhile, will have been pleased to see his side avoid injuries, with the Merseyside derby just around the corner.